Skip to content

 Back to Blog

-high severity July 02, 2026 · scope unconfirmed
+high severity July 02, 2026 · 3 min read Unverified claim — what this is

 Treet Group of Companies Listed by worldleaks Ransomware Group

 On July 2, 2026, the Treet Group of Companies appeared on the leak site of the ransomware group known as worldleaks.
-The Pakistani conglomerate, whose best-known product is the widely used Treet razor blade, had internal files exfiltrated after a ransomware attack.
+The Pakistani conglomerate, whose best-known product is the widely used Treet razor blade, is claimed to have had internal files exfiltrated after a ransomware attack.
 While the exact number of people whose personal information may be exposed remains unknown, anyone who has done business with the group, worked there, or had their details stored in its systems could be affected.

 Public reporting indicates that worldleaks published a listing for Treet Group on its dark-web leak portal.
 The company, headquartered in Lahore, operates in razor blades and personal care, textiles, and power generation.
 It is a publicly listed Pakistani industrial group with decades of operation.
 The data taken consists of internal files obtained during a ransomware incident.
 No confirmed total of records or specific customer lists has been published, but the nature of corporate ransomware attacks typically includes employee records, vendor contracts, and customer information.